-The authorized project consists of nourishment of 13,200 linear feet of beach between two terminal groins (referred to as Oceanfront Beach); construction of a groin field along 1,100 linear feet of shoreline from the southern terminal groin around the South Tip to the mouth of Tybee Creek (also known as Back River) including periodic nourishment (referred to as South Tip Beach); and construction of a groin field and nourishment of 1,800 linear feet of the eastern bank of Tybee Creek to the city fishing pier (referred to as Back River Beach; Error!
-Reference source not found.).
+The authorized project consists of nourishment of 13,200 linear feet of beach between two terminal groins (referred to as Oceanfront Beach); construction of a groin field along 1,100 linear feet of shoreline from the southern terminal groin around the South Tip to the mouth of Tybee Creek (also known as Back River) including periodic nourishment (referred to as South Tip Beach); and construction of a groin field and nourishment of 1,800 linear feet of the eastern bank of Tybee Creek to the city fishing pier (referred to as Back River Beach; Figure 1).
 The beach was last renourished in 2015 and repaired in 2018.
 In 2019, there will be 5 years left in the project life (i.e. Federal participation).
 The 2015 renourishment was intended to provide material to maintain the beach and guard from potential erosion through 2024.
 After hurricanes Matthew in 2016 and Irma in 2017, supplemental renourishment was conducted in 2018 to add material that was lost due to storm damage.
 The Borrow Area Extension of 2008 (BAE 08) was used for the 2008 and 2015 renourishments and the 2018 supplemental renourishment.
 BAE 08 has been exhausted, requiring an expansion of the borrow area.

-Previous investigations have found that dunes within the federal footprint would protect the Federal investment, improve the storm protection benefits, decrease maintenance costs, and delay the need for subsequent renourishment projects (USACE 1988, USACE 1994).
 Historic erosion rates across the beach profile have shown high erosion in areas known as "hot spots" (Figure 2).
 The following is a quote from the Section 905(b) Study, dated Sept.
 2004, "Since 1975, over 6.9 million cubic yards (cy) of sand have been placed along Tybee's shoreline.
 The net erosion rate estimated for the beach erosion control project is approximately 78,000 cy/yr.
 However, hot spots alone that occur primarily at Second Street lose over 125,000 cy/yr".
 These hot spots create areas that are vulnerable to storm surge - causing damage to infrastructure, existing dunes and breaches in the design template.